devforkronos/Pluto-Protection/readme.md

 High quality Notifications, with 0 performance loss.

-Pluto contains loadstring logs, to see the blacklisted loadstring.
+Pluto contains blacklists, to blacklist a script from being ran, if the script contains malicious code.

 Pluto is currently APPLY-ONLY this meaning you would have to apply.